barrysteyn/node-scrypt/Readme.md

 the **random** salt that has been added, ensuring that no two hashes will ever be identical, even if the password that is being hashed is the same.

-For those that are curious or paranoid, please look at how the kdf is both [produced](https://github.com/barrysteyn/node-scrypt/blob/master/src/scryptwrapper/hash.c#L37-81) and [verified](https://github.com/barrysteyn/node-scrypt/blob/master/src/scryptwrapper/hash.c#L83-122) (you are going to need some knowledge of the [C language](http://c.learncodethehardway.org/book/) for this).
+For those that are curious or paranoid, please look at how the kdf is both [produced](https://github.com/barrysteyn/node-scrypt/blob/master/src/scryptwrapper/keyderivation.c#L36-L80) and [verified](https://github.com/barrysteyn/node-scrypt/blob/master/src/scryptwrapper/keyderivation.c#L82-L121) (you are going to need some knowledge of the [C language](http://c.learncodethehardway.org/book/) for this).

+# Roadmap

+## Incorportate version 1.2.0
+Colin Percival has released a new version of scrypt, the first new version in five years.
+While it is not more secure than the current version, it does allow things to be done with more ease (like support for other platforms).

+## Better Windows support

 # Credits
 The scrypt library is Colin Percival's [scrypt](http://www.tarsnap.com/scrypt.html) project.